Associative Knowledge Graphs for Efficient Sequence Storage and Retrieval: Introduction

 \section{Introduction}

 Associative networks and memories have been a cornerstone of computational neuroscience for decades providing models for how the brain stores and retries information based on context.
 While classical Hopfield networks were limited in their pattern capacity, modern advancements such as Dense Associative Memories and Transformers have significantly expanded their capabilities.
 Classical Hopfield networks, have limitations in pattern capacity, storing about 14$\%$ of the total number of neurons.
-Modern Hopfield networks, introduced by Krotov and Hopfield in 2016 \cite{krotov_dense_2016}, improved storage capacity with a new energy function.
-Dense Associative Memories \cite{ramsauer_hopfield_2021} further extended these capabilities.
+Modern Hopfield networks, introduced by Krotov and Hopfield in 2016~\cite{krotov_dense_2016}, improved storage capacity with a new energy function.
+Dense Associative Memories~\cite{ramsauer_hopfield_2021} further extended these capabilities.

-Transformers \cite{Vaswani2017}, introduced later, eliminate the need for recurrent and convolutional neural networks, offering faster and more parallelizable structures.
-Hierarchical Temporal Memory (HTM), by \cite{Hawkins2006a} draws inspiration from the human brain’s structure.
-Projects like nupic.torch \cite{Nupic} integrate HTM principles into PyTorch highlighting the benefits of sparse representations.
+Transformers~\cite{Vaswani2017}, introduced later, eliminate the need for recurrent and convolutional neural networks, offering faster and more parallelizable structures.
+Hierarchical Temporal Memory (HTM), by~\cite{Hawkins2006a} draws inspiration from the human brain’s structure.
+Projects like NuPIC (nupic.torch)~\cite{Nupic,hawkins2016neurons, ahmad2019densebenefitsusinghighly} integrate HTM principles into PyTorch highlighting the benefits of sparse representations.

-Associative Long Short Term Memory LSTM \cite{pmlr-v48-danihelka16} significantly improves d the performance of LSTM in tasks requiring storing and retrieving complex data by adding special associative memory.
-Clustered Neural Network (CNN) has the ability to recall stored messages quickly and enables full parallel processing, and its modification Restricted Clustered Neural Network (R-CNN) \cite{gripon2011sparse}, \cite{DaniloRobin2015} allows to reproduce data with fewer errors.
+Associative Long Short Term Memory LSTM~\cite{pmlr-v48-danihelka16} significantly improves the performance of LSTM in tasks requiring storing and retrieving complex data by adding special associative memory.
+Clustered Neural Network (CNN) can recall stored messages quickly and enables full parallel processing, and its modification Restricted Clustered Neural Network (R-CNN)~\cite{gripon2011sparse,DaniloRobin2015} allows to reproduce data with fewer errors.

-Knowledge Graphs offer a powerful framework for representing objects and their relationships, enabling complex decision-making \cite{NeoGraphData}.
-Graph Neural Networks (GNNs \cite{Zhou2020}) has further enhanced the ability to process graph-structured data using deep learning techniques.
-The ANAKG (Active Neuro-Associative Knowledge Graphs \cite{Horzyk2017}, \cite{Horzyk2014}) utilize dynamic neurons for learning sequences within an associative knowledge graph.
+Knowledge Graphs offer a powerful framework for representing objects and their relationships, enabling complex decision-making~\cite{knowledge_graphs,NeoGraphData}.
+Graph Neural Networks (GNNs~\cite{Zhou2020}) has further enhanced the ability to process graph-structured data using deep learning techniques.
+The ANAKG (Active Neuro-Associative Knowledge Graphs~\cite{Horzyk2017,Horzyk2014}) utilize dynamic neurons for learning sequences within an associative knowledge graph.